 4. I drink eight glasses of water a day - that's plenty, right?

 For most people without IBS, yep - this much water can be plenty.
-For people with IBS, it may take twice as much water - every single day - to help reign in constipation.
+For people with IBS, it may take twice as much water - every single day - to help rein in constipation.
 It's not just your bowel, actually, but your entire GI tract, that needs water to function properly.
 Soluble fiber, the foundation of the IBS diet and a terrific tool for managing all IBS symptoms, needs plenty of water in order to regulate bowel function.
 Soluble fiber also normalizes water levels in the gut, which in and of itself helps constipation.
 But, there has to be enough water in the gut in the first place for soluble fiber to work its magic.
 Together, fiber and water maintain gastrointestinal muscle tone, dilute toxic wastes in the GI tract, bind irritants, bring oxygen to the tissues, and help maintain the correct balance of intestinal flora.

 With constipation, the slower your gut motility is, the longer it takes for the transit of matter through your colon.
 The longer this takes, the more time there is for the colon to absorb too much moisture out of the matter, and this makes constipation even worse.
 Drinking plenty of water (especially in conjunction with a soluble fiber supplement) will help alleviate this.

 It's pretty difficult to drink too much water, so make it your goal to drink 16 full glasses of water each day, and if you can make it a little bit more, even better.
 It's easiest to just space out your water throughout the day, especially between meals.
 Keep a water bottle or glass at hand at all times when you're at home or work, carry a water bottle with you if you're out and about or at school, and keep water bottles in your car for when you're on the go.